Testimonial videos | Customer story video creator | HeyGen

 The testimonial video challenge

-You have hundreds of five-star reviews but no video testimonials.
-Customers love your product but won’t record videos.
-They’re camera shy, too busy, or concerned about privacy.
+You have hundreds of five-star reviews but zero video testimonials.
+Customers love your product but won't record videos.
+They're camera shy, too busy, or concerned about privacy.
 The few who agree never follow through.
 Professional video production costs $2,000–$5,000 per testimonial.
-Customer-shot videos have terrible lighting, poor audio, and distracting backgrounds.
-You’ve spent weeks coordinating schedules only to end up with unusable footage.
-Meanwhile, your competitors have testimonial videos on every page, and you know video testimonials convert three times better than text.
-Your limited testimonial content can’t keep up with your marketing needs.
+Customer-shot videos have terrible lighting, bad audio, and distracting backgrounds.
+You've spent weeks coordinating schedules only to end up with unusable footage.
+Meanwhile, your competitors have testimonial videos on every page, and you know video testimonials convert 3x better than text.
+Your limited testimonial content can't match your marketing needs.
 Every landing page needs social proof.
 Every product page needs credibility.
 Every sales conversation needs validation.
 But your testimonial library has three outdated videos from 2019.

 The HeyGen solution

-HeyGen turns your written customer reviews into professional video testimonials without customers needing to film anything.
+HeyGen transforms your written customer reviews into professional video testimonials without customers needing to film.
 Copy text from Google reviews, Trustpilot, surveys, or customer emails.
 Select an AI avatar that matches your customer demographic and generate authentic testimonial videos in minutes.

 Everything marketing teams need to create at scale